dyxstat/Example-Generating-Input-Files-for-MetaHiCNet/README.md

 **Step 5: Identify viral and plasmid contigs**

 We use PPR-Meta to detect both viral and plasmid contigs from the assembled metagenomic data.
+Users may employ alternative tools to identify viral and/or plasmid sequences.
 PPR-Meta assigns scores to each contig for three possible categories: phage, plasmid, and chromosome.
 The contig is classified based on the highest score, unless all scores are below the specified threshold, in which case it is labeled as uncertain.

 Run PPR-Meta with the assembled contigs as input:
 ```